Audrey Christie

-Early life and family
+Early life

-She was born in Chicago, Illinois, to Charles Christie and Florence Ferguson.

-She attended a fine arts school in Chicago, but she quit school at age 15 after finding success as a performer with the Six Chicago Steppers.
+Christie was born in Chicago, Illinois.
+She attended a fine arts school in Chicago, but she quit at age 15 after finding success as a performer with the Six Chicago Steppers.

 Career

-Originally, she worked as a singer and dancer, starting as a teenager in vaudeville shows, but she later acted in dramatic roles as well.
+Originally, Christie worked as a singer and dancer, starting as a teenager in vaudeville shows, but she later acted in dramatic roles as well.
 Early roles on Broadway included Follow Thru (1929), Sailor, Beware!
 (1933), The Women (1936), I Married an Angel (1938), and Without Love (1942).
 She had a lead role in The Desk Set (1956).

 She performed in the films Keeper of the Flame (1943), Deadline – U.S.A.
 (1952), Carousel (1956), Splendor in the Grass (1961), The Unsinkable Molly Brown (1964), Harlow (1965), Frankie and Johnny (1966), The Ballad of Josie (1967), Mame (1974), and Harper Valley PTA (1978).

 Christie acted in several episodes of the anthology TV series Studio One and another TV series, Fair Exchange.
 During the 1964–1965 television season, she had a recurring role on the situation comedy The Cara Williams Show.
 In 1975, she appeared on the sitcom Maude, playing the role of Maude’s overbearing mother.
+And on TV's Barney Miller appeared in two episode, 'The Courtesans' as a "Madame", and in the episode 'Old Love' as an overbearing stage mother.

 She won a Donaldson Award for her performance in the play The Voice of the Turtle.

 Personal life and death

-She was married to Guy Robertson, also a performer, and they had a daughter, Christie Jane.
+She was married to Guy Robertson, also a performer, and they had a daughter.

-Her second marriage was to actor Donald Briggs (who was also born in Chicago), who predeceased her.
-They had a son, Jeffrey; and three grandchildren.
+Her second marriage was to actor Donald Briggs, who predeceased her.
+They had a son and three grandchildren.

-Christie died of emphysema on December 19, 1989 at her home in West Hollywood, California.
+Christie died of emphysema on December 19, 1989, at her home in West Hollywood, California.